-Q—Charlotte’s Book Reader:
+Q—Charlotte’s Book Reader

 I’d love to know the truth about steaming: I’ve heard that it can open pores and release toxins, but I’ve also heard that it can cause problems.
 What’s the deal?

-A—Allison Tray, founder of Tres Belle Spa in Brooklyn & Charlotte’s Book Expert:
+A—Allison Tray, Founder of Tres Belle Spa in Brooklyn + Charlotte’s Book Expert:

 I’ve heard a lot of questions lately regarding the use of steam on the face, and whether it’s a good or a bad thing.
-The steaming “law” used to be that it was good for all skin types, but recently, the industry has begun to back away from a “one size fits all” approach.
-For the most part, steam is still used in most facials and is beneficial in many ways—let’s unclog the misconceptions around steam.
-Most skin types benefit from steaming.
+The steaming “law” used to be that it was good for all skin types, but recently, the industry has begun to back away from a one-size-fits-all approach.
+Let’s unclog the misconceptions around steam.

+For the most part, steam is still used in most facials and is beneficial in many ways.
+Most skin types do benefit from steaming.
 Steam relaxes the face muscles, opens up the pores, releases toxins, stimulates the production of collagen and elastin, and allows for deep penetration of products.
 For very oily skin, it’s extremely beneficial in softening the comedones (black heads), preparing them for easy extraction.
 It also oxygenates and purifies the skin.
 When post-steam pores are open, the skin is more receptive to nutritional serums and creams.

 If you’re like me and can’t get enough, be consistent with your facials, enjoy the steam room after a hard workout, and find any excuse to take a steamy bath.

-Learn more about Tres Belle Spa & Allison Tray.
-Read client reviews, book appointments, and get expert advice.
-Only the best cosmetic doctors, skincare gurus, nutritionists, fitness and wellness professionals make it into our book.
+Read client reviews, book appointments, and get advice from the experts in Charlotte’s Book.
+Only the best cosmetic doctors, skincare gurus, nutritionists, and fitness and wellness professionals make it into our book.